GLOBAL MARKETS-Shares hit six-month low as growth worries mount

 The ECB's secured debt buying programmes, a key part of the bank's latest package, has yet to kick in and some investors are doubtful it will be sufficient to shore up growth and inflation in the currency bloc while the Fed reins in its own stimulus.

-Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying programme, styled on the Fed's quantitative easing (QE).

-"I've been taking profits but I would not necessarily run and hide from European equities," said Caroline Vincent, European equities fund manager at Cavendish Asset Management.
-"The poorer the data gets, the more likely it is that the ECB will do QE."

-Meanwhile, concerns on global growth hit oil prices hard.
-European benchmark Brent crude oil fell 0.7 percent to $89.42, having hit its lowest level since December 2010 at $88.11.
+The concerns on global growth hit oil prices hard.
+European benchmark Brent crude oil fell 0.6 percent to $89.48, having hit its lowest level since December 2010 at $88.11.

 "It's panic mode.
 Panic and capitulation," said Carsten Fritsch, commodities analyst at Commerzbank.
 "We are now in uncharted territory, so anything could happen."